 Pupils should be taught to:

-In Year R music is embedded across our curriculum.
+In EYFS, music is embedded across our curriculum.
 You will find us singing, playing and responding to music in all of our lessons and at many other times in the day.
-Children have a wide variety of opportunities to access music in their 'Discovery Time' through our outdoor music centre and the many resources we have inside our Year R Base.
+Children have a wide variety of opportunities to access music in their 'Discovery Time' through our outdoor music centre and the many resources we have inside our EYFS Base.